Axyss/AutomatiK/docs/README.md

 ## 💡 Development

-### 🧩 Creating Custom Modules
+### 🧩 Creating Custom Services

-To develop your own modules for the bot, refer to the [module creation guide](https://github.com/Axyss/AutomatiK/blob/master/docs/module_guide.md).
+To develop your own services for the bot, refer to the [service creation guide](https://github.com/Axyss/AutomatiK/blob/master/docs/service_guide.md).

 ## 📜 License